 Secondly, if you are going to be traveling around in your campervan, a key criterion is to be able to be self-sufficient.
 Going to the bathroom is one of life’s necessities, as is breathing, sleeping and eating.
 Therefore to not include a toilet in your van is an interesting choice as you know you’re going to need to use one at some point on your travels, and to have to rely on businesses and public facilities is not something we would advocate, in the name of being self-reliant 🙂

-So there you have it, our top 10 van build essentials for a DIY campervan conversion or custom Sprinter van build.
+So there you have it, our top 10 van build essentials for a DIY Sprinter van build.
 Wondering why a shower didn’t make the top 10?
 Here’s why.